Skip to main content

 The variability in patient response to growth hormone has been observed for decades.
 Some individuals experience significant benefits at standard doses, while others see a more modest effect.
 This difference in sensitivity is what drives the search for predictive genetic markers.

 The goal is to identify these markers before starting a protocol, allowing for better management of expectations and potential adjustments in dosing or strategy.
-The most well-documented of these markers resides within the gene for the growth (GHR).
+The most well-documented of these markers resides within the gene for the growth hormone receptor (GHR).

 The Growth Hormone Receptor Gene a Deeper Look